 A feng shui consultant can show you the connection between the interior and exterior of a home or office, and how it relates to the occupant’s outlook on life.
 It can include rearranging furniture to create better “energy patterns” and eliminating clutter, which blocks creativity and growth.
 It is also common to use color associations to promote good health and well-being, and quell uncomfortable feelings.

-Need to find a pro for your feng shui design?Find Pros
+Ready to start your feng shui design?Find Pros

 While a professional feng shui consultation can provide you with the strongest results, there are some things you can do yourself.
 Whether you want to attack your entire home, or just the areas you spend the most time in, for most people the kitchen, bathroom, and bedroom, even small changes can have a significant effect in making your home as harmonious as possible: